Community Supported Agriculture (CSA)

 Members that pick up their share off-site are welcome to come to the farm for PYO items, but recognize that this may only happen occasionally or not at all.
 The cost of delivery to bring the farm to you is included in your share price.

-All members should bring reusable cloth bags with them to distribution each week.
 Exact share size varies throughout the season, depending on when different vegetables are ready for harvest.
+On-farm members should bring reusable cloth bags with them to distribution each week.

 Full share: Each week full share members should expect to fill 1-2 bags with fresh organic produce, including PYO crops, depending on the time of year.
 The share size should be suitable for a family of four or more who cook most of their meals at home.
 This is a large-sized share and will require skill in managing!

 Half share: Each week those with a half share should expect to fill up to 1 bag, including PYO crops.
 The share size should be suitable for a couple, a small family that likes to eat out, or a vegetable-loving single.
 Only half shares will be available for pick-up at Labyrinth Brewing.